Root strikes but Ashes hopes hang in the balance

 He was convinced on-field umpire Nitin Menon had made a mistake for the Labuschagne wicket, celebrating towards the Party Stand even before the review was complete.
 In the same over, an inside edge off Marsh went in and out of the fingers of bat-pad fielder Harry Brook.

 Green survived a review off Moeen from the final ball before the tea break.
-England would have been happy to bowl more spin after the interval, but did not get the chance.
+England would have been happy to bowl more spin after the interval, only to be denied the opportunity.

 Also can't believe Aus only lost one wicket.